 “Fine, why did you listen to me?”
 Chuck said in a huff.

-“Other than she’ll make a good messenger, send what I want back to her pack?
+“Other than she’ll make a good messenger to send what I want back to her pack?
 They found her lurking; she didn’t fight hard.
 Probably didn’t hurt anyone,” she said, voice trailing off.
 Summer gave him a quick glance and a half smile.
 “Besides, she’s pretty.
 I hate to rob the world of beauty.”

 Chuck gave her a stern look.
 “And I’m supposed to believe you like women?”